llm-bible/llm-bible.github.io/_publications/amara2024syntax.markdown

 bibkey: amara2024syntax
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2402.09259"}
-tags: ['Responsible AI', 'Model Architecture', 'Language Modeling', 'GPT', 'Pretraining Methods', 'Interpretability', 'Interpretability and Explainability', 'Applications', 'Attention Mechanism']
+tags: ['Responsible AI', 'GPT', 'Applications', 'Interpretability and Explainability', 'Language Modeling', 'Model Architecture', 'Interpretability', 'Attention Mechanism', 'Pretraining Methods']
 ---
 To harness the power of large language models in safety-critical domains, we need to ensure the explainability of their predictions.
 However, despite the